Scrivener07/Papyrus-Code/README.md

 ### [0.0.1]
 * Changed, refactoring and reduction to the code base.
-* Removed unnecessary or expirmental features.
+* Removed unnecessary or experimental features.

 ### [0.0.0]
 * Github Only